Old and new tech combined to change maple industry

 Total time spent boiling is about the same, but they can schedule it.
 It's typically been Friday.
 Since the equipment needs to be cleaned after each time they boil, it's fewer hours spent cleaning.

-"If you have either a second job, or a first job and you're doing maple as a second job, or have to start hiring help, this way you'd cut down on amount of help you'd need," said Dr. Perkins.
+"If you have either a second job or a first job and you're doing maple as a second job, or have to start hiring help, this way you'd cut down on the amount of help you'd need," Perkins said.

 The Proctor team is not the first to refrigerate sap so they don't have to boil right away, but their process is different.